 Customer satisfaction serves as the cornerstone of the Group's sustainable development.
-We are convinced that the satisfaction of its customers means the success of the Group and have been emphasising customercentric business philosophy in our operation at all levels.
+We are convinced that the satisfaction of our customers means the success of the Group and have been emphasising customercentric business philosophy in our operations at all levels.
 Therefore, we strive to optimise and improve the quality of products and services according to the requests of customers.

-During the Reporting Year, the Group was not aware of any material non-compliance with any laws and regulations concerning advertising, labelling, and privacy matters relating to products and services provided that has a significant impact on the Group, including but not limited to the Personal Data (Privacy) Ordinance of Hong Kong, the Patent Law of the PRC and the Consumer Protection Law of Macau.
+During the Reporting Year, the Group was not aware of any material non-compliance with any laws and regulations concerning advertising, labelling, and privacy matters relating to products and services provided that has a significant impact on the Group, including but not limited to the Personal Data (Privacy) Ordinance of Hong Kong, the Patent Law of the PRC and the Consumer Protection Law of Macau, the Personal Information Protection Act of Taiwan, the Basic Customer Act of Japan, the Framework Act on Product Safety of Korea, the Australian Consumer Law of Australia, the Personal Data Protection Act of Malaysia, the Personal Data Protection Act of Singapore and all applicable laws and regulations in the Group's operation locations.

-The Group services and products have won unanimous recognition and support from customers and suppliers.
+The Group's services and products have won unanimous recognition and support from customers and suppliers.
 During the Reporting Year, we have received the following awards: